HOME > NUTRITION > FACTS > IRON

 Why do we need iron?

-Iron has many functions in the body but the main three crucial roles of iron include:
+Iron has many functions in the body but the main three roles of iron include:

-• To carry oxygen around the body – every cell in the body needs oxygen and iron carries oxygen around the body in our blood.
+• Oxygen transport – every cell in the body needs oxygen and iron carries oxygen around the body in our blood.
 There is iron in the haemoglobin of red blood cells and it carries oxygen from your lungs to the rest of the body.

-• Ensuring a healthy immune system – the cells that fight infection depend on adequate stores of iron.
+• Immune system support – the cells that fight infection depend on adequate stores of iron.
 This means if your iron stores are low, your body is more prone to infections.

-• Making energy – iron is essential for the body's chemical reactions that produce energy from food.
+• Energy production – iron is essential for the body's chemical reactions that help unpack energy from the food we eat.
 This means if your iron levels are low, your body may not be able to use all the energy available.

 Who needs iron the most?